top of page

 Ballet, Children's Division, IDTPG Choreographer, Office Manager

 Hayley is from the Pacific Northwest and started her dance training at age 5 with Bremerton Dance Center.
 She joined BDC’s partner pre professional company Peninsula Dance Theatre from 2002- 2018 and performed in many principal roles.
 Being part of Regional Dance America/ Pacific, Hayley had the pleasure of performing and taking master classes at many festivals held around the U.S. She has taught various dance styles including Ballet, Modern, Contemporary, and Jazz to all ages over the last 10 years.
 She has choreographed for various shows as well.
 Hayley started her own dancewear line in 2021 and is an advocate for anyone who wants to dance (every body is a dance body).
-She is happy to start her second season with IDT.
+She is happy to start her fourth season with IDT.

 Danielle Wilkins